I have helped numerous clients over the years who have been arrested for

 If you have been arrested for DWI here in Texas, then you need to immediately

-on the prosecutor all the way through the time of trial.
-Attorney Scott
+to put pressure on the prosecutor all the way through the time of trial.

-Edgett has personally tried more 250 judge and jury criminal trials and
+Attorney Scott Edgett has personally tried more 250 judge and jury criminal

-has obtained more than 150 not guilty verdicts/acquittals.
-In addition,
+trials and has obtained more than 150 not guilty verdicts/acquittals.

 Please feel free to contact Attorney Scott Edgett at The Edgett Law Firm,